What are the challenges?

 lack of Intellectual Property Rights (IPR) enforcement

-language barrier means translators and interpreters often needed
+language barrier (so translators and interpreters are often needed)

 Bribery and corruption